Dasiphora fruticosa

 Dasiphora fruticosa is a species of hardy deciduous flowering shrub in the family Rosaceae, native to the cool temperate and subarctic regions of the northern hemisphere, often growing at high altitudes in mountains.
 Dasiphora fruticosa is still widely referenced in the horticultural literature under its synonym Potentilla fruticosa.
-Common names include shrubby cinquefoil, golden hardhack, bush cinquefoil, shrubby five-finger, widdy, and kuril tea.
+Common names include shrubby cinquefoil, golden hardhack, bush cinquefoil, shrubby five-finger, widdy, kuril tea and tundra rose.

 Description

 It grows to 0.1–1 m tall, rarely up to 1.5 m.
 The habit is variably upright to sprawling or prostrate, but stems are often ascending especially those stems with many long branches.
 The bark of older stems is shreddy with long thin strips.
 The plants are densely leafy, the leaves divided into five or seven (occasionally three or nine) pinnate leaflets.
 The leaflets are linear-oblong, 3–20 mm long, with entire margins and more or less acute ends.
 The foliage (both leaves and young stems) is pubescent, variably covered in fine silky, silvery hairs about 1 mm long.
 The flowers are produced terminally on the stems and are 2–3 cm cm across, buttercup-shaped, with five petals and 15–25 stamens; the petals are pale to bright yellow (orange to reddish in some western Chinese populations).
 The fruit is a cluster of achenes covered with long hairs.
 The species is variably dioecious or bisexual; flowering is typically from early to late summer.
 It is normally found growing in moisture-retentive soils in swamps and rocky areas.

 The plant is usually only eaten by wildlife when other food sources are scarce, but the leaves of the plant may be boiled to make a tisane called kuril tea.